How to create a translation module

 Getting a CSV file

-We assume that you already have X-Cart 5 installation.
-You can get the complete list of labels for translation by clicking CSV icon in the Store setup > Translations section in your admin area.
+We assume that you already have an X-Cart 5 installation.
+You can get the complete list of labels for translation by clicking on the Download CSV icon in the Store setup > Translations section in your X-Cart store Admin area.

 Working with CSV

-Open this CSV file in your favourite spreadsheet editor (MS Excel, OpenOffice Calc, etc).
+Open this CSV file in your favorite spreadsheet editor (MS Excel, OpenOffice Calc, etc).
 You will see three columns there.

 - The first column contains the code of the English language.
-Remove this column entirely;
+Remove this column completely.

 - The second column contains the key of the label.
 Our translation engine will use this key to identify what label should be pulled from the translation module.
-Do not change this column;
+Do not change the contents of this column.

 - The third column contains the translation of the label.
-You should translate the phrase in the third column and then put the translated value back into third column.
+You will need to replace the contents of this column with your translation.

-- You open the CSV file you have downloaded from your X-Cart store in the spreadsheet editor;
+- Open the CSV file you have downloaded from your X-Cart store in the spreadsheet editor.

 - Delete the first column.
-As a result you have 2 columns (the 1st one that used to be the 2nd one and the 2nd one that used to be the 3rd one);
+As a result, you will have two columns (the 1st one that used to be the 2nd one and the 2nd one that used to be the 3rd one).

-- Keep translating labels until the end of file and then save it with CSV extension.
+- Save the file with the CSV extension.

 Wrapping up the translation module

-Once you are done with the CSV file, you should go to the https://market.x-cart.com/create-translation-module-by-using-csv-file/ page and this script will allow you to wrap up this CSV file into the module.
+Once you are done translating the second column of your CSV file, go to the page https://market.x-cart.com/create-translation-module-by-using-csv-file/.
+This page provides access to a script that will help you to wrap up your CSV file into a translation module.

-- Developer ID should be filled in as your developer ID (without spaces).
-See more about developer ID here: Step 1 - creating simplest module;
+- Developer ID: Your developer ID (without spaces).
+See more about developer ID here: Step 1 - creating simplest module.

-- Module service name should contain the ID of your module in X-Cart.
-See more here: Step 1 - creating simplest module;
+- Module service name: The ID of your module in X-Cart.
+See more here: Step 1 - creating simplest module.

-- Module name should contain the name of your module how it is going to be displayed to merchants;
+- Module name: The name of your module as it is going to be displayed to merchants.

-- Module description defines the description of the module that will be displayed to merchants;
+- Module description: The description of the module that will be displayed to merchants.